Form 2441: The Child and Dependent Care Credit

 Divorced parents or parents who live apart

-Even if your client cannot claim their child as a dependent, if they are the custodial parent (usually the parent with whom the child lived for the most nights during the tax year), they may still claim them as a qualifying person for this credit.
+Even if your client cannot claim their child as a dependent, they may still qualify for the credit if they are the custodial parent.
+The IRS defines the custodial parent as the parent with whom the child lived for the greater number of nights during the tax year.
+In most cases, the custodial parent can claim the child as a qualifying person for the credit, even if the noncustodial parent claims the child as a dependent.

 Scroll to Top